How to Get a Charge-Off Removed: The Essential Guide

 Monitor Your Credit Reports

-Keeping track of your credit report won’t raise your score in and of itself, but it will give you the knowledge you need to raise your score.
+Keeping track of your credit report won’t raise your score in and of itself, but it will give you the knowledge you need to boost your score.
 It also lets you check for incorrect information that could lower your credit score.

 Under the FCRA, everyone gets one free credit report from each of the three major credit bureaus per year.
 You can access your free annual credit report at www.AnnualCreditReport.com.